 The Neurolytics system uses a combination of artificial intelligence and insights from neuroscience.
-The company’s goal: Enable companies to build better teams and offer applicants a fair chance, regardless of age, gender or ethnicity.
+The company’s goal: Enable companies to build better teams and offer applicants a fair chance, regardless of age, gender or ethnicity, removing bias.
 The company has already raised half a million euros and has eight employees.
 We ask assistant professor at Utrecht University and Neurolytics’ head of R&D, dr. Marnix Naber to explain the technology in more detail.

 Have you built this machine learning system yourself and how exactly does this work?